This version is for browsers with a low level of support for CSS.

 The Federal Council enacted the Federal Inventory of Landscapes and Monuments of National Importance (BLN) in 1977.
 The landscapes and monuments protected by the BLN reflect the variety of land-use forms typical of the regions and, overall, the cultural diversity of Switzerland and should, therefore, be conserved.
 Today, the areas protected under the BLN are generally less fragmented than other rural areas.

 Switzerland's mire landscapes are among the country's most beautiful and ecologically valuable landscapes.
 They are also protected by law (Mire Landscapes Ordinance), however the quality of mire biotopes continues to deteriorate.

 The federal authorities support regional initiatives for the establishment and operation of parks of national importance by providing financial aid and awarding the park label.
 Through these measures, they aim to promote regions that have particularly attractive natural and landscape values and to achieve sustainable development.

-All landscape-relevant activities implemented by the federal authorities, such as the fulfilment of federal tasks, legislation and the creation of concepts and sectoral plans, must conserve nature and the landscape and take protective concerns into account.
+The Swiss landscape concept adopted by the Federal Council sets out mandatory goals for the landscape-relevant activities of the federal authorities.
+In the fulfilment of federal tasks, legislation and the creation of concepts and sectoral plans, nature and the landscape must be conserved and protective concerns taken into account.
 To achieve this aim, the FOEN formulates over 700 opinions on federal tasks and compiles policy implementation guides and standards jointly with other authorities and associations involved in the area of spatial planning.